VNNikolaidis/nnlib2Rcpp/README.md

     library(devtools)
     install_github("VNNikolaidis/nnlib2Rcpp")

+(c) From r-universe: To add the package (corresponding to the latest GitHub release version) to your R installation, use the following R command:

+    install.packages('nnlib2Rcpp', repos = 'https://vnnikolaidis.r-universe.dev')

 Once installed, for package help (including documentation and examples for each function or class provided by nnlib2Rcpp) use the following R command: